Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 a) Click the Image Button.

-Test Scenario: It is a way to define all the possible ways to test an application.
-It is a single statement to cover all possible ways to test an application.
+Test Scenario is a way to define all the ways to test an application.
+It is a single statement to cover all ways to test an application.

-Test Condition: Test Condition is the specification that a tester must follow for testing an Application.
+Test Condition is the specification that a tester must follow for testing an application.

 This is a one-line pointer that testers create as an initial, transitional step into the test design phase.
-This is mostly a one-line definition of “What” we are going to test with respect to a certain feature.
+This is mostly a one-line definition of “What” we are going to test concerning a certain feature.
 Usually, test scenarios are input for the creation of test cases.

 Examples of Test Scenarios:

-• Validate if a new country can be added by the Admin
+• Validate if the Admin can add a new country

-• Validate if an existing country can be deleted by the Admin
+• Validate if the Admin can delete an existing country

 • Validate if an existing country can be updated

-Test conditions, on the other hand, are more specific.
-It can be roughly defined as the aim/goal of a certain test.
+Test conditions are more specific.
+It can be approximately defined as the target of a given test.

 Example Test Condition: In the above example, if we were to test the scenario 1, we can test the following conditions:

-• Enter the country name as “India”(valid )and check for the addition of the country
+• Enter the country’s name as “India”(valid)and check for the addition of the country

 • Enter a blank and check if the country gets added.